Clarence Thomas was 'key' to a plan to delay certification of 2020 election, Trump lawyers said in emails - KTVZ

 The email referencing Thomas was first reported by Politico.
 It is part of a tranche of emails the House has obtained from Eastman, under an order from a court, that are still subject of litigation before an appeals court.
 The emails were available through a link in a court filing submitted by the House committee early Wednesday.

+Chesebro wrote in one of the newly-available emails that that if the legal team could just get a case pending before the Supreme Court by January 5, “ideally with something positive written by a judge or a justice, hopefully Thomas,” that it was their “best shot at holding up the count of a state in Congress.”

-In a separate email, one of the lawyers, Chesebro, acknowledged their plans were a long shot, putting the odds of success at the Supreme Court before the January 6 congressional certification at “1%.”
+In a separate email Chesebro acknowledged their plans were a long shot, putting the odds of success at the Supreme Court before the January 6 congressional certification at “1%.”

+But, he wrote, “a lot can happen in the 13 days left,” and having the election results of multiple states under review in the courts and in state legislatures could bolster the push to extend Congress’ debate over certifying the results.

+The “public could also come away” believing the election, particularly in Wisconsin, was likely “rigged,” Chesebro wrote.

 This story has been updated with additional details.